scala/scala3/pkgs/chocolatey/README.md

 <h1 align=center>Configuration for Chocolatey</h1>

-Official support for Chocolatey started by the release of Scala 3.6.0
+Official support for Chocolatey started by the release of Scala 3.6.0 and was backported (with modifications) to the Scala 3.3.5 LTS.
+Scala 3.3 LTS Chocolatey package uses universal package (.jar) instead of native runners.

 > [!IMPORTANT]
 > This folder contains the templates to generate the configuration for Chocolatey.